SkyBlueFox/CS-Cloth/README.md

 ## Current System At A Glance

-- `backend/`: Laravel 12 API with SQLite-by-default local setup
+- `backend/`: Laravel 12 API running in Docker with MySQL, Redis, and Mailpit
 - `frontend/`: SvelteKit 2 application for storefront and back-office screens
 - `backend/database/seeders/DatabaseSeeder.php`: demo users, sample items, sample orders, reports, wallet balances, and addresses
 - `/`: redirects by role